... the tragedy of Ukrainian Airlines Flight 752 reminds us all that there is no safety in distant thunder

-An important step forward, but no agreement on Crimea, which makes the measures called for in the letter to PM Justin Trudeau (below) all the more necessary to support Zelensky and the people of the Ukraine.
+An important step forward, but no agreement on Crimea, makes the measures called for in the letter to PM Justin Trudeau - below - even more necessary and urgent.

 The Right Honourable Justin Trudeau PC MP Prime Minister of Canada Ottawa